-To enable service instance sharing, the platform operator must enable the
+To activate service instance sharing, the platform operator must activate the

 $ cf enable-feature-flag service_instance_sharing

 You can share a service instance from one space to another if you have the Space Developer role in both spaces.

 To share a service instance to another space, run the following Cloud Foundry Command Line Interface (cf CLI) command:

 $ cf share-service SERVICE-INSTANCE -s OTHER-SPACE [-o OTHER-ORG]